-Leaving aside the "relatively small step," the policies that Bernanke mentions were merely extensions of ongoing policies.
+Leaving aside the "relatively small step," the policies that Bernanke mentions are merely extensions of current policy.
 The "main directions that I could cite" do not include any of Bernanke's early proposals for zero-bound policy.
-One can see why advocates of more aggressive policy wanted Bernanke to reread some of his papers.
+One can see why advocates of more aggressive monetary policy want Bernanke to reread some of his papers.